VodopianovRoman/simple_horoscope/README.md

   ------------

   With the help of the reguests library, a get request is sent to the site.
-  The received information is transferred to bs4, after which the forecast is transferred from the view to the url.
+  The received information is transferred to bs4, after which the horoscope is transferred from the view to the url.